-In this section we investigate the intersecting D1-D5 branes in curved space i.e. using the non-linear $\sigma$-model.
-As we start our project we are still considering the presence of the electric field and the resulting configuration is a bound state of fundamental strings and D-strings.
-Under these conditions the bosonic part of the effective action is The Non-Abelian BI action \beq S=-T_1\int d^2\sigma e^{-\phi}STr \Big[-det\Big(P( G_{ab}+G_{ai}(Q^{-1}-\delta)^{ij}G_{jb}+\lambda F_{ab})\Big) det Q^{ij}\Big]^{1\over2},\eeq with $T_1$ the D1-brane tension, G the bulk metric, (for simplicity we set the Kalb-Ramond two form B to be zero), $\phi$ the dilaton and $F$ the field strength. $a,b=\tau,\sigma$ and $i,j=1,2,3,4,5$.
+We extend the investigation of the intersecting D1-D5 branes to curved space.
+We consider again the presence of electric field and the resulting configuration is a bound state of fundamental strings and D-strings.
+Under these conditions the bosonic part of the effective action is the Non-Abelian BI action \beq S=-T_1\int d^2\sigma e^{-\phi}STr \Big[-det\Big(P( G_{ab}+G_{ai}(Q^{-1}-\delta)^{ij}G_{jb}+\lambda F_{ab})\Big) det Q^{ij}\Big]^{1\over2},\eeq with $T_1$ the D1-brane tension, G the bulk metric, (for simplicity we set the Kalb-Ramond two form B to be zero), $\phi$ the dilaton and $F$ the field strength. $a,b=\tau,\sigma$ and $i,j=1,2,3,4,5$.
 Furthermore, $P$ denotes the pullback of the bulk space time tensors to each of the brane world volume.
 The matrix $Q$ is given by $Q^i_j =\delta^i_j +i\lambda [\phi^i ,\phi^k]G_{kj}$, with $\phi^i$ are the transverse coordinates to the D1-branes.